 Lastly, there is an urban beach at Oriental Parade.
 This beach is jammed with city dwellers on any fine day, especially after 5pm when people head for a post work swim.

 Downtown Welly is loaded with restaurants, bars, and coffee houses, you will never go hungry in this capital city.
 Head to Cuba Street, home to trendy restaurants, cool bars, and hidden gems.

-While Welly is best known for being one for being a coffee destination, the diversity of delicious cuisine is notable.
-Name any country in world and chances of finding traditional food from it are high.
-Some of my favorites include Rasa (Malaysian), Olive (tapas), Left Bank (street food from everywhere), Ortega Fish Shack (things from the sea), Fidel’s (vegan nachos/burgers), and Dragons (dim sum).
+While Welly is best known for being a coffee destination, the diversity of delicious cuisine is just as notable.
+Name any country in the world and chances of finding traditional food from it are high.
+Some of my favorite restaurants include Rasa (Malaysian), Olive (tapas), Left Bank (street food from everywhere), Ortega Fish Shack (things from the sea), Fidel’s (vegan nachos/burgers), and Dragons (dim sum).

 If you are simply thirsty for an adult beverage you can’t go wrong with cocktails at the Hawthorne Lounge, a dark boosey bar that will take you back to the 1920’s with their classic cocktails and decor.
 The Library and Hummingbird bartenders also mix a good cocktail and the candlelit environment makes a winter’s night sipping even more tasty.